This stained glass mirror is

 can control that too!
 If it's stained glass you want to

-master, you might want to visit my instruction page here.
+master, you might want to visit my Stained Glass Class on DVD page.
+To

 |